 - heart attack

-- upper airway obstruction (choking on something)
+- upper airway obstruction from choking

 Many of these causes of labored breathing represent medical emergencies.

 Labored breathing can also be the result of anxiety.
-Feeling panicked or scared can cause you to hyperventilate or breathe very quickly.
+Feeling panicked or scared can cause you to hyperventilate, or breathe very quickly.
 You may have trouble catching your breath, causing your breathing to be labored.

 Breathing is vital to your body’s functioning, particularly your brain.
 For this reason, labored breathing is often considered a medical emergency.

 Seek immediate medical attention if you experience a labored breathing episode unrelated to physical activity that doesn’t go away after a few minutes.